codeccoop/http-bridge/README.md

    - **Backends**: List of configured backend connections.
 Each backend needs a unique name, a base URL, and, optional, a map of HTTP headers.

+## Backends

+Http Bridge can be configured with many backend connexions to reuse on each HTTP request.

+Each backend connexion needs a unique name that identifies it and a base URL.
+The base URL will be prepended to your form hook endpoints to build the URLs from the backend HTTP API.

+To each backend you can set a collection of HTTP headers to be sent on each request.
+In addition, Http Bridge will add some default headers to the request.

+> With the `Content-Type` header you can modify how Forms Bridge encode your submission data
+> before is sent.
+Supported content types are: `application/json`, `application/x-www-form-urlencoded`
+> and `multipart/form-data`.

+For each configured backend connexion, Http Bridge will create Http_Backend instance with methods to perform HTTP request with its configuration as default request arguments.

 ## Auth secret

 To be able to cryptographicaly sign the JWT, HTTP Bridge needs a secret.
 This secret